Marc Alan Quenneville

-My hobbies include Sailing, Diving, Restoring Antique car’s and Carpentry and have some experience in piloting aircraft in a Cessna Citroen this has led me to my invention that I believe can help to decrease cost increase production and improve reliability of aerospace products and wish to share this technology at no cost included is a DVD and information from the internet below is a description in brief.
+My hobbies include Sailing, Diving, Restoring Antique car’s and Carpentry and have some experience in piloting aircraft in a Cessna Citroen this has led me to my invention that I believe can help to decrease cost increase production and improve reliability of aerospace products.
+I wish to share this technology at no cost and will provide a DVD and information.
+Below is a description in brief.

 I have lots of experience with high-voltage 480 to 600 V electrical systems Building automated systems with electronica eyes stop start mechanisms and analog and digital systems for integrated computer operation writing letter code for said computer system.

 In the patent # 7722348 the mold assembly includes a two-piece vacuum chamber.
 Inside of the chamber is mounted a mold preselected to make a particular monolithic part.
-In this cases a propeller with fixed blades fore tidal generators and other fixed blade applications inside the mold itself includes a metal central drum with a bottom, top, and stainless steel struts radiating outward these struts give the composite an attachment threw the large holes or openings in the struts thru witch strands of woven glass weave through the openings in the central drum and through the openings in the struts the strands can be bundles of fiberglass Kevlar Dupont trade mark, carbon fiber or metal coated fiber depending on the application .
+In this cases a propeller with fixed blades fore tidal generators and other fixed blade applications inside the mold itself includes a metal central drum with a bottom, top, and stainless steel struts radiating outward these struts give the composite an attachment through the large holes or openings in the struts through witch strands of woven glass weave through the openings in the central drum and through the openings in the struts the strands can be bundles of fiberglass Kevlar Dupont trade mark, carbon fiber or metal coated fiber depending on the application.
 In turn, a smaller cylinder with micro perforations is attached concentrically inside of the central drum.
 This creates a toroidal space between the cylinder and the central drum.
-The micro perforations allow the atmosphere to escape but are to smile to allow any appreciable resin escape do to its viscosity.
+The micro perforations allow the atmosphere to escape but not allow any appreciable resin to escape due to its viscosity.
 The rotation distributes the resin evenly to the outer most reaches of the blade mold.
 Significantly, the resin inside the toroidal space is formed integrally when the resin impregnates the woven glass each blade is there for integrally with the cylinder this eliminates the blade/hub separation problem.

 Also included in patent #8029263 is the description to mold hallow components such as wind generator blades and aircraft fuselages and other large hollow components related to transportation and wind energy in this patent there is a description of one axes of rotation or two axes of rotation to simplify this is the one axes of rotation description.